Sarah Kushner

 The kit

-Each kit includes a Linear Motor, a Rotational Motor, three control boards (Mic Board, Knob Board, LED Board), and a battery pack.
-Students attach servos to cardboard puppets with 3D-printed mounts — a flush mount for rotary motion (waving arms) and a zip-tie mount for linear motion (talking mouths).
+Each kit includes a Linear Motor, a Rotational Motor, control boards, and a battery pack.
+Students attach servos to cardboard puppets with custom 3D-printed mounts that tape onto papercraft — no screws or tools required.

 paper animatronics control boards